 School pictures are something many parents dread.
 Every year when it's time for school pictures, they faced with paying a lot of money in advance for school pictures that are invariably bad.
-The backgrounds are boring, the smiles fake, and the school pictures come in packages that force them to buy sizes and quantities I really don't want.
+The backgrounds are boring, the smiles fake, and the school pictures come in packages that force you to buy sizes and quantities you really don't want.
 So I started saving money and getting better pictures by taking school pictures myself.

 Time Required: One hour, plus 1-4 days to receive prints from retailer, if you get them printed by mail.